simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 accidental newcomers, and do not think of making any improvements to help.
 Life has become dusty and brains have become dusty.
 A flash of vigorous lightning is needed.

-From afar appears the silhouette of light gray Kunlun.
+From afar appears the silhouette of light gray Kwen lun.
 It grieves one to depart from this remarkable range---it grieves one to realize that the Himalayas are again receding.

 Again we have a guard of five soldiers.
 It is not known whether we are guarding them or whether they are guarding us.
 Karakash darya is frozen and the horses break through the thin ice.
 The morning is cold but by midday the sun is already burning.
 Buds are on the branches.
 Beside the road perch gray-crested larks.
 We passed nine wayside towers.
 Again Zawa, Ts'ai Han Chen says smiling, with a toothless mouth, "The Taotai of Khotan thinks that we will return again to Khotan.
 Such a stupid official!"